- A Doctor of Philosophy (PhD) is the highest globally recognized postgraduate degree that higher education institutions can award.

 Stage 3: Write up of Thesis

-The next key stage of a PhD is writing a thesis.
-A thesis is a substantial body of work that describes the work and outcomes of the research over the previous three years.
+The next key stage of a PhD is writing a doctoral thesis, which typically takes from anywhere between three months to one year.
+A thesis is a substantial body of work that describes the work and outcomes of the research over the previous two to three years.
 It should tell a detailed story of the PhD project – focusing on:

 - The motivations for the research questions identified from the literature review.